 It was commented that rate control / layer-specific QP adaptation might affect the behaviour.

-The contribution of software was appreciated.
+The contribution of software, which was uploaded with a revision of the contribution, was appreciated.
 The software coordinator was suggested to review it.
 JCTVC-AM0025 Cross-check of JCTVC-AM0024 shutter interval SEI message software [C. Fogg (MovieLabs)]

+A cross-check was provided in this contribution.

 JCTVC-AM0023 Illustration of the film grain characteristics SEI message in HEVC [S. McCarthy, F. Pu, T. Lu, P. Yin, W. Husak, T. Chen (Dolby)]

-Discussed Monday ~0850 (GJS).
+This was discussed Monday ~0850 (GJS).

 (Information and software contribution)